sadiqsalau/esp8266webserver-files-generator/README.md

-Once you have Node.js installed  you can cd into the web folder  (`cd web`) and run:
+Once you have Node.js installed  you can run:

 `npm run build` - To generate the Header File
-`npm run watch` - To watch the web/public folder and automatically generate the Header File whenever you make within the folder
+`npm run watch` - To watch the public folder and automatically generate the Header File whenever you make changes inside the folder